-The arguments at the hearing may be presented by applicant's attorney or agent if he is duly authorized of record prior to the hearing, in accordance with Rule 34.
-If a firm has a written power to act in the case, compliance with Rule 346 is required.
+The arguments at the hearing may be presented by applicant's attorney or agent if he is duly authorized in accordance with rule 34.

-Usually a half hour is allowed for applicant to explain his position.
-Rule 194.
+Currently, twenty minutes are allowed for applicant to explain his position.
 If applicant believes that additional time will be necessary, a request for such time should be made well in advance and will be taken into consideration in assigning the hearing date.
 The final decision on whether additional time is to be granted rests within the discretion of the senior member of the panel hearing the case.

-Primary Examiners are permitted to present oral arguments before the Board of Appeals in appeals where the applicant has been granted an oral hearing.
-After the applicant has made his presentation, the Examiner will be allowed fifteen minutes to reply as well as to present a statement which clearly sets forth his position with respect to the issues and rejections of record.
+Primary examiners are permitted to present oral arguments before the Board of Appeals in appeals where the applicant has been granted an oral hearing.
+After the applicant has made his presentation, the examiner will be allowed fifteen minutes to reply as well as to present a statement which clearly sets forth his position with respect to the issues and rejections of record.
 Applicant may utilize any allotted time not used in the initial presentation for rebuttal.

-Currently, up to two Examiners are permitted to attend any one hearing as observers, where the case is related to the Examiners' field of technology.
-The time of a hearing may be obtained by the Examiners by telephoning the Board of Appeals about one month after the Examiner's Answer is forwarded.
+Currently, up to two examiners are permitted to attend any one hearing as observers, where the case is related to the examiners' field of technology.
+The time of a hearing may be obtained by the examiners by telephoning the Board of Appeals about one month after the appeal is forwarded.
 The time should be checked a few days prior to the hearing to see if any change has been made.
+The examiner's request for an oral hearing should appear in the last paragraph of his examiner's answer.

-1210 Actions Subsequent to Examiner's Answer but Before Board's Decision [R-20]
+1210 Actions Subsequent to Examiner's Answer but Before Board's Decision [R-39]